meettyj/Tobacco-on-Twitter/revision/qualitative_check_puff.md

-Here I exemplify tweets that contain word 'puff'.
+Here I exemplify the tweets that contain word 'puff'.
+I divided the tweets into 2 class: ecig tweets and general tweets (not ecig tweets).

 ## 1. Conclusion
 - In ecig tweets, 'puff' always occurred with ecig keywords (e.g. vape, e-cig, vapor)